 If you’re on the go:

 Our back scrub or foot scrub doesn’t add much time to your reservation, but it makes the experience extra special.
-Fun fact: our scrubs are made in house and change seasonally.
-Currently, our in-house scrub is Pumpkin Spice.
+The added exfoliation is also great for circulation and removing dead skin.

 If you’re feeling adventurous: